Single-Cell and Spatial Biology

 Omics, Multi-Space and Data

-The conference brings together researchers, technologists, and industry professionals to showcase developments in single-cell and spatial technologies.
-Participants will explore experimental tools, high-throughput workflows, computational integration, and multi-omics spatial approaches.
+The conference brings together researchers, technologists, and industry professionals to highlight advances in spatial single-cell and multi-omics approaches.
+Participants will explore cutting-edge mapping platforms, high-throughput workflows, spatial data integration, and translational applications in disease research.

-Keywords: single-cell analysis, spatial biology, multi-omics integration, spatial transcriptomics, proteomics, mapping kits, spatial pattern analysis, computational modeling, AI-driven analysis, 3D spatial mapping, integrated spatial multi-omics
+Keywords: single-cell analysis, spatial biology, spatial transcriptomics, multi-omics integration, spatial pattern analysis, 3D spatial mapping, ai-driven analysis, cellular interactions, tissue microenvironment, disease mechanisms, biomarker discovery, precision medicine

 Interdisciplinary meetup: who should attend

-• R&D leads and program managers overseeing single-cell and spatial workflows
+• R&D leads and program managers overseeing spatial workflows and disease applications

 Topics